nikhilagrwl07/grpc-springboot-demo-project/README.md

-Following tech stack used in projector
+Following tech stack used in project

  - springboot
  - maven